SUBSCRIBE to our newsletter – stay in touch and get FREE financial tips!

 My major professional accomplishment was relocating the company in 2000 from a six-story Manhattan loft building to New Jersey.
 I bought an abandoned warehouse, borrowed a ton of money from the bank, rehabilitated the building, and installed a new bottling plant.

-We operated out of our Jersey City facility starting in 2000 so that a year later we were able to see first-hand the World Trade Center collapse on 9/11.
+We operated out of our Jersey City facility starting in 2000 so that a year later, on September 11th, we were able to see from our windows overlooking the Hudson River the planes fly into the World Trade Center.

 Our new factory and its proximity to Manhattan was one of the key reasons in 2008, Nestle purchased my company and allowed me to retire (young).